cutecharts/cutecharts-spring-boot-starter/README.md

 ### Advanced Usage

-Specially, If you only have some basic configurations and chart types, u can specific them at the `application.yml` directly.
+Specially, If you only have some basic configurations and chart types, you can specific them at the `application.yml` directly.
-When u set `auto-gen-chart = true`, there will have all the specific charts instances stored in the `ChartFactory`.
+When you set `auto-gen-chart = true`, there will have all the specific charts instances stored in the `ChartFactory`.

 > application.yml
 ```yaml